-Naomi Wilson, of Brandon, Mississippi, trained under David Keary of Ballet Mississippi for four years.
-At 17 she joined Miami City Ballet’s pre-professional program for two years.
-Following, she auditioned for Richmond Ballet and spent one year as a trainee.
-After two years in Richmond Ballet II, Naomi is excited to begin her first season with the main company.
+Naomi Wilson, of Brandon, MS, trained under David Keary of Ballet Mississippi for four years.
+At 17, she joined Miami City Ballet’s pre-professional program for two years, then auditioned at Richmond Ballet, dancing one year as a trainee and two years with RBII.
+This is Naomi’s second season performing with the main company.

 Education & Training